-A resume is a document summarizing the skills of an applicant for the job they are interested in.
+A resume is a formal document summarizing the skills of an applicant for the job they are interested in.
 It is a marketing tool that job applicants use to express their worth to employers, rather than just a formal job application.
 The resume summarizes the essential information that an employer is looking for when considering a fresh recruit.

 How To Create A Clean Resume

 The common perception is that resumes are the primary key to be hired.
 It is technically a wrong misconception.
 The main aim of the resume is to secure an interview.
 When employers have what they need in your resume, they will contact you for an interview.
 They will assess how well your abilities match the work demands and how well your personality suits with your future team during the interview.
 Land an interview by providing a clean resume to the employers of your dream job.
 Consider our tips below when you start writing your resume.